FAQ

 How can I keep my reconstituted milk from clumping?

 In order to maintain the bioavailability of your breastmilk, we do not homogenize it before freeze-drying.
 This means that sometimes the fats in the milk can take a bit longer to rehydrate which can cause clumping or a grainy appearance.
 To negate this, we suggest rehydrating with warmer water, using a glass bottle (as the fats will more readily stick to plastic or silicone bottles), shaking the bottle more vigorously (don’t worry, thorough shaking will not damage proteins in the milk!) and running the bottle under warm water (being careful not to accidentally add more water to the bottle in the process).
-Fat separation is completely normal!
+That said, fat separation is completely normal!

 What’s my personalized conversion rate?